 As it turns out, the retailer didn’t have the dresser in stock when I originally ordered the set.
 I had now wasted time waiting for several failed deliveries and would not even have my furniture for months.
-Furniture retailers help their consumers make their house a home.
+Furniture retailers help their consumers make their houses a home.
 Perhaps the biggest disappointment in all of this was that it was ruining the morale around a significant move in my life.

 By this point, I was so upset with the whole process that I sent everything back, called up the store, and canceled the order.
-The sales associate was very apologetic and told me that their POS system was not updated in real time to show the correct inventory stock information.
-Additionally, communication among store and warehouse locations across the operation were not integrated.
+The sales associate was very apologetic and told me that their POS system was not updated in real-time to show the correct inventory stock information.
+Additionally, communication among store and warehouse locations across the operation was not integrated.
 Since their warehouse was not aware of my purchase, the pieces I ordered were not shown as sold and were delivered to other customers.

 This experience happened when shopping for my first home after college.
-Flashforward to the present where I now work for STORIS, a company that specializes in furniture retail software.
+Flash forward to the present where I now work for STORIS, a company that specializes in furniture retail software.
 I have since learned how the right software could have saved my negative experience:

 - Inventory management is the foundation of a successful retail business.
 Having a software solution that operates in real-time would have allowed the retailer to accurately know what inventory was available and when.
-When I first ordered the set of bedroom furniture, the sales associate guaranteed that they had “plenty in-stock” and everything would arrive together and on-time.
+When I first ordered the set of bedroom furniture, the sales associate guaranteed that they had “plenty in stock” and everything would arrive together and on time.
 That was a relief to hear until everything went wrong.
 Upon further investigation, the sales associate confessed that the software did not work in real-time and, therefore, the inventory count was incorrect.
 Operating in real-time will prevent these mistakes from happening and give customers peace of mind.

 - For multi-store retailers, operating with warehouses and store locations across states, system-wide integration is key.
 The confusion that occurred between the store and their warehouse could have been avoided as well.
 This miscommunication resulted in a very upset customer.
-Ensuring that software is reflecting warehouse’s inventory counts and properly reserving merchandise to customer orders is critical to keeping customers happy.
+Ensuring that software is reflecting the warehouse’s inventory counts and properly reserving merchandise to customer orders is critical to keeping customers happy.
 Additionally, this helps employees prep deliveries and avoid stressful situations.